jeremyrickard/osba-in-action/README.md

     $env:AZURE_CLIENT_SECRET = "<Password>"
     ```

 You now have your environment configured to work with Azure resources and OSBA!
-Next, let's take a look at OSBA.
+Next, let's take a look at OSB and OSBA.

+## Take a Tour of The OSB API

+The Open Service Broker API is also developed on GitHub.
+You can find the repository [here](https://github.com/openservicebrokerapi/servicebroker).
+There are regular developer meetings that you can attend, with all the necessary information found in the GitHub repo.

 ## Take A Tour of OSBA